Introduction

 Capturing this change stream does have some tradeoffs:

-- Additional Setup / Different Security Boundaries: Most databases make capturing the change stream a different setup process than issuing regular queries.
+- Setup / Different Security Boundaries: Most databases make capturing the change stream a different setup process than issuing regular queries.
 Databases typically require additional setup since the change stream is often across the entire database as opposed to per table/schema.
 For strict use cases, access to the event stream may not be allowed or may require re-architecting to split out some data to a different database isolated from the data where the event stream is desired.

 - Maintenance Overhead: Some databases will crash due to a lack of disk space if a replication slot is created to store change stream events and the consumer is either not consuming or not consuming fast enough.
 Other times there may be connectivity issues and the change stream has gaps in it due to the retention period of the change stream being shorter than the issue.
 These types of issues may increase maintenance overhead.

-Acquiring CDC data
+Acquiring CDC Data

 CDC with Debezium